Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Discussion

-In this paper, we introduce Med-R$^3$, a novel progressive reinforcement learning framework aimed at enhancing the medical retrieval-augmented reasoning capabilities of models.
-Extensive experimental results indicate that \ours achieves state-of-the-art training outcomes among open-sourced base and instruct models in medical scenarios.
+In this paper, we introduce Med-R$^3$, a novel progressive reinforcement learning framework aimed at enhancing the medical retrieval-augmented reasoning capabilities of models, and construct a medical dataset that contains reference reasoning trajectories for the RL process.
+Experimental results indicate that \ours achieves state-of-the-art training outcomes among open-sourced base and instruct models in medical scenarios.
+However, there are some limitations.
+The evaluation of model performance during training, e.g., the reward calculation, relies on frontier large language models (e.g., DeepSeek-V3), which may lead to the propagation of biases.